 Douglas Gannon was born June 14, 1946.
 He was the third child of Allan & Olive (Shiels) Gannon.
 Doug married Fern Church on September 16, 1969.
 Fern was born in Saskatchewan on January 5, 1948.
 They had a son Barry, born on October 29, 1970.
 Douglas and Fern were divorced in 1976.
 Fern and Barry live in Winnipeg.

 Douglas lived in New Brunswick for 9 years and worked as an auto body mechanic.
 In 1986, he was involved in a car accident and as a result lost his right leg.
 This did not slow him down much as he can still put in a good day’s work.
-In 1992, he returned to live in Manitoba.
-He now lives in Waywaysecapo where he farms with his friend Doreen.
-Doug also works at JJ Foodstore.
+In 1992, he returned to live in Manitoba and lived in Waywaysecapo where he farmed with his friend Doreen.
+Doug also worked at JJ Foodstore.